JeffVandrewJr/btcqbo/advanced_troubleshooting.md

 # python3 cli.py refresh
 # exit
 ```
-Current token data will then print to screen.
+Status of the refresh will print to screen.

 If you want to print your current stored QBO API keys and tokens to screen, try:
 ```